-But is there a right and wrong way to pray?
+Is there a right and wrong way to pray?
 What does the Bible have to say about it?
 Is there a special formula that we must follow to make our prayers more effective?
 Can someone be ‘better’ at praying that others?

 The Bible does, in fact, have a few things to say about the right and wrong way to pray.
-Here are 6 points to consider:

 1. Matthew 6:5-6.
-Don’t be a hypocrite.
+Don’t Be a Hypocrite

 We shouldn’t pray with the intention to be seen and heard by others in order to make ourselves look good or appear more holy.
 Instead, it says to pray in private.
 This passage doesn’t mean that you should never pray in front of others – in fact, praying openly with and for others is a good thing – but we should be praying with the right motive and attitude: rather than seeking attention we should be seeking time with God, and we should be praying with an attitude of humility.

 2. 1 John 1:9.
-Confession.
+Confession

 If we’ve had a rough day and we know we ‘ve sinned in our attitude or in the way we handled a particular situation, or even the whole day, it’s difficult to come before the Lord in prayer.
 God knows how our day went, but as the saying goes, “confession is good for the soul”.
 When we accept God’s gift of salvation, God sees us as righteous, but our own shame and guilt can still impede our relationship with God.
 Confess to the Lord and allow him to refresh you and fill you with hope anew.

 3. Philippians 4:6.
-Be thankful.
+Be Thankful

 This passage tells us that we should make our requests known to God with thanksgiving.
 When we talk to God it should be from the heart, but the right kind of heart is a thankful one.
 Though we might feel like dumping on God at times, complaining about life and our current problems, God wants us to learn to be thankful in all circumstances.

 4. James 4:3.
-God’s will, not ours.
+God’s Will, Not Ours

 James says that we ask but do not receive because we are asking wrongly.
 We are asking for things that we desire for our lives, and not what God desires.
 This may sound foreign to some people, but the Bible teaches us that God wants and knows what is best for us.
 He has a good and perfect plan for our lives, and this is the plan we should be praying for: God’s will, not our own.

 5. 1 Thessalonians 5:17.
-Pray continuously.
+Pray Continuously

 This doesn’t mean pray 24 hours a day.
 But it does mean to speak to God often and throughout the day.
 Allowing the Holy Spirit to guide and direct our steps means that we need to talk to him and bring all our decisions – big and small – before him.
 It means allowing the Holy Spirit, through Scripture that we have read, to screen our thoughts and our words and shape them to be pleasing to God.
 It means taking God along with us on our life’s journey, rather than just calling on him in times of need.

-6. Luke 11: 2.
-Reverence & Worship.
+6. Luke 11:2.
+Reverence & Worship

 We must always be mindful of who we are talking to.
 For some, intimacy with our heavenly Father means talking to him like our earthly dad.
 And though God does want intimacy with us – to hear about our thoughts and desires – we must not forget that he is the Sovereign Creator and Ruler of everything.
 We must humbly come before him in reverent gratitude and humility.
 Take time to worship and praise God for his greatness, holiness, and faithfulness.